 On macOS 10.6 and earlier kernelcache filename has a checksum, which essentially is adler32 from SMBIOS product name and EfiBoot device path.
-On certain firmwares EfiBoot device path differs between UEFI and macOS due to ACPI or hardware specifics, rendering kernelcache checksum as always different.
+On some types of firmware, the EfiBoot device path differs between UEFI and macOS due to ACPI or hardware specifics, rendering kernelcache checksum as always different.